MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-styles.md

 A combo box is a combination of three controls, an input control, a button to clear the input control, and a button for search.
 Requirements for combo boxes:

+To apply styles to a combo box:

-+ Each combo box should be nested inside a form group.
++ The combo box must be contained in a form group.
-+ The group name should start with **Combobox**.
++ The group name must start with **Combobox**.
-+ Inside the group, the first control should be an **AxFormStringControl** control.
-This control will be used as the display of the current value, and it will be where the user enters the required value.
++ Inside the group, the first control must be an **AxFormStringControl** control.
+This control displays of the current value, and is where the user enters the required value.
-+ The second control should be a **CommonButton** control.
-The name should start with **ClearButton**.
-The element must contain code using the **enable** property to show or hide the button.
-For example, to show or hide the **Clear** button when the user is typing information into the input field, the following code should be used:
++ The second control must be a **CommonButton** control.
+The name must start with **ClearButton**.
+This button must contain code using the **enable** property to show or hide the button.
+For example, to show or hide the **Clear** button when the user is typing information into the input field, you can use the following code:

     ```xpp
     public void textChange()